 Earned vacation payable upon termination or retirement are accrued as a compensated absences liability.
 Regular employees earn vacation hours based on years of continuous service and scheduled weekly hours worked.
-Also, regular employees are given credit for seven and one half hours of sick leave each month of employment with a maximum pro-rated accumulation of 90 days.
+Also, regular employees are given credit for seven- and one-half hours of sick leave each month of employment with a maximum pro-rated accumulation of 90 days.
+During fiscal year ended June 30, 2020, as a result of the COVID-19 pandemic, the Agency allowed employees to accrue more than their maximum hours.
+This allowance is expected to be temporary.

 At the close of each fiscal year, a liability is recorded based on the accumulated time for employees at their current salary.
 The General Fund has been used to liquidate compensated absences.
-The balance of accrued compensated absences as of June 30, 2019 was \$201,346.
+The balance of accrued compensated absences as of June 30, 2020 was \$240,279.